 Congenital heart disease refers to the health problems that come from having a congenital (present at birth) heart defect.
 Congenital heart defects are the most common birth defects.
 The heart begins developing at conception and is fully formed by eight weeks gestation.
 A congenital heart defect can develop at any time during these first eight weeks of fetal development.

 There are many types of congenital heart defects, and they can generally be categorized into three groups:

 While each defect can affect a different part of the heart, many symptoms of congenital heart disease are similar and can include:

-In many cases, it is possible to identify congenital heart defects before birth with a prenatal ultrasound, confirmed with a fetal echocardiogram.
+In many cases, it is possible to identify congenital heart defects before birth with a prenatal ultrasound, called a fetal echocardiogram.
 An expectant mother’s care should be carefully managed when her unborn child is diagnosed with congenital heart disease.
 Fetuses with congenital heart defects have higher risk for poor fetal growth and stillbirth.
 Physicians minimize these risks using ultrasound and fetal heart rate monitoring to keep a close watch during pregnancy.
-Prenatal diagnosis allows a carefully planned delivery at a hospital such as Riley Hospital for Children at IU Health, which is equipped to provide the level of care that may be needed at birth.
+Prenatal diagnosis allows a carefully planned delivery at a hospital such as Riley Hospital for Children at IU Health, which is equipped to provide the level of care that may be needed immediately after birth.